Shopify/react-native-skia/docs/docs/animations/values.md

 };
 ```

-## Canvas Size
+## Canvas

-The `useCanvasSize` hook is a value that updates every time the canvas size updates.
+The `useCanvas` hook returns a `size` value that updates every time the canvas size updates.
 On the first frame, the size is zero.

 :::caution

-`useCanvasSize` can only be used inside the Canvas element because it relies on context.
+`useCanvas` can only be used inside the Canvas element because it relies on context.

 :::